-The Center for Teaching and Learning (CTL) offers a variety of resources to enhance the teaching effectiveness of Georgia Tech's undergraduate teaching assistants (UTAs) and graduate teaching assistants (GTAs).
-Serving as a TA is an exceptional opportunity to build and demonstrate mastery in your discipline while perfecting your skills in group presentation and individual consulting.
-Supplementing your TA experience with training in the science of teaching and learning will improve not only your performance of your TA duties, but will also enhance your fit for a future faculty position.
-Not planning a career in academia?
-We can help you translate and apply the skills you develop through your TA experience to your chosen career.
+The Center for Teaching and Learning offers a variety of resources to enhance the teaching effectiveness of Georgia Tech's undergraduate teaching assistants (UTAs), graduate teaching assistants (GTAs), and graduate student instructors (GSI).
+Serving as a TA is an exceptional opportunity to build and demonstrate mastery in your discipline while perfecting your presentation skills and individual consulting.

 From workshops on teaching and learning to sessions on developing your academic career, CTL offers a variety of workshops to enhance your role on campus and beyond.

 Teaching in any form can be a challenging undertaking.
-A teaching consultation can help you solve a specific issues or gather feedback to highlight your strengths and opportunities for improvement.
-Consultations are free and confidential.
-Visit the consultations page for more information.
+A teaching consultation can help you solve a specific issue or gather feedback to highlight your strengths and opportunities for improvement.
+You can also receive consultations about your academic job search.
+A classroom observation provides important feedback to inform your teaching development, while helping you build your portfolio of evidence of effective teaching.
+Consultations and observations are free and confidential.

 TA Development Course: CETL 8000/2000

 Some departments offer the CETL 8000 (and the undergrad equivalent CETL 2000) course to prepare TAs for their role.
 Students in this course will build a foundation for learner-centered teaching, experience self- and peer-feedback, practice using research-driven teaching techniques, and consider ways teaching can influence your continued career development.
-Currently, departments offering CETL 8000 courses include Applied Physiology, Biology, Chemistry, Electrical and Computer Engineering, Math, and Physics.
-More information can be found here.
+Currently, departments offering CETL 8000 courses include Biology, Chemistry, Electrical and Computer Engineering, Math, and Physics.